apache/cloudstack-documentation/source/plugins/cloudian-connector.rst

 .. note::
-   You can check if the system Template and the default Template have properly downloaded to the new secondary storage by navigating to Templates, selecting a template, clicking on the Zones tab and checking its Status is Ready 100% Downloaded.
+   You can check if the system Template and the default Template have properly downloaded to the new secondary storage by navigating to Templates, selecting a Template, clicking on the Zones tab and checking its Status is Ready 100% Downloaded.

 .. note::